arijitx/QnA-Bot/README.md

 # QnA-Bot
-QnA bot powered by CoQA + BERT
+QnA bot powered by CoQA + BERT built in Pytorch.
+This project was done as course project of EE 763 jointly with [Rakesh](https://github.com/RKhobrag) and [Kuber](https://github.com/kuberg1/)

 ## Installation